lizarragadev/Auth0-Sample/README.md

 # Simple Authentication with Auth0

-    This is an example to authentication using Auth0.
+This is an example to authentication using Auth0 to Android Application.

-## Usage
+## Getting Started

+Auth0 is a service that will facilitate the tedious process that entails performing authentication and secure authorization.

+### Prerequisites

-- Clone this repository
+Clone this repository

     > git clone https://github.com/Gusn8/Auth0-Sample.git

+### Installing

+#### In Android Studio

-- Import to Android Studio 3.x
+- Import project to Android Studio 3.x

 - Requirements

     * Gradle version: 3.4.0
     * SdkVersion: 28.0.0

-## Auth0 Dashboard
+#### In Auth0 Dashboard

 - Create an Application in [Auth0 dashboard](https://manage.auth0.com/dashboard/)